johnbillion/extended-cpts/README.md

    * Dropdown menu
    * Custom function
  * Post types and taxonomies automatically added to the 'At a Glance' section on the dashboard
+ * Post types optionally added to the 'Recently Published' section on the dashboard

 ## Extended Front-end Features for Post Types ##